HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 # Working with data Django-to-Mapbox
 This document explains how to pull data from a django model into a Mapbox layer.
-In short, you will use a python template in the views.py file to create a mapbox FeatureCollection of geo-JSON data.
+In short, you will use a python template in the views.py file to create a mapbox FeatureCollection of geoJSON data.

-End goal: give mapbox a javascript list of several data points in the proper geoJSON format, also in accordance with Mapbox's FeatureCollection data category:
+End goal: give mapbox a javascript list of several data points in the proper geoJSON format, also in accordance with Mapbox's FeatureCollection data category.
+The generalized format is:
 ```
 "coordinates" : [latitude, longitude]},
 "properties" : { "NameOfProperty1" : "Value1", "NameOfProperty2" : "Value2"}